-Analysis and design for both culvert replacement projects is underway.
+Analysis and design for both culvert replacement projects is complete.
+Construction documents are 65% complete and permit applications have been submitted for review and approval.
 The Odyssey Drive Culvert Replacement (SD-2018-01) is being designed by Summit Design and Engineering Services, PLLC.
 The Alpine Road Culvert Replacement (SD-2018-02) is being designed by Horvath Associates, PA.

 Key Project Dates

 Notice to Proceed (SD-2018-02): January 3, 2018